-The micro-survey documented the head type, body type, bulb type (when applicable), bulb wattage (when applicable), width (set back style only), and decorative arm (tear drop type only).
-This information was stored and will be used to update the GIS system available to line crews when repairs are scheduled to ensure that the correct bulb/wattage was on the truck, thus saving a second mobilization.
+While contractor technicians are on-site to perform inspections and testing on wooden poles with mounted streetlights, they also document the head type, body type, bulb type (when applicable), bulb wattage (when applicable), width (set back style only), and decorative arm (tear drop type only) associated with those streetlights.
+This information is stored and used to update the GIS system available to line crews when repairs are scheduled to ensure that the correct bulb/wattage is on the truck, thus saving a second mobilization.